y2kstack/gavlaaaaaaaa.github.io/_posts/2016-02-21-SQOOP-advanced.md

 `--inline-lob-limit`

 ### Using imported LOBs with Hive
 Something to consider when importing large objects that are going to be used with Hive is their content.
-Especially the inclusion of delimiter characters or newline.
+Especially the inclusion of delimiter characters or newline characters.

 Large objects are usually used to store text or documents that often contain more exotic characters.
 If one of these characters happens to be the delimiter used by Hive then you may experience issues when viewing data.